bitinerant/myorigin/README.md

                                      (default: 10)
   --max-connections MAX_CONNECTIONS  maximum number of simultaneous network
+                                     connections allowed (default: 10) --dbfile DBFILE                    path for database file ('-' for memory- only; default:
+                                     ~/.config/myorigin/data.sqlite)
-                                     connections allowed (default: 10) --show-api-providers               display the database of IP address API providers in a human-readable form and
+  --show-api-providers               display the database of IP address API
+                                     providers in a human-readable form and
                                      exit